Quick Start Guide

 Most importantly, find ways to relax and enjoy your family.
 Calm and self-confidence make just about anything easier, homeschooling included.
 Have patience with yourself and your child(ren).
 Love, respect, openness to learning, and a willingness to experiment can lead to a joyful way of life.
 Choosing to base your child(ren)’s education at home can make that joy easier to attain.

 For now, welcome to the world of homeschooling.
 We hope you enjoy the journey.
 Explore this website and it’s links.
 Like New Jersey Homeschool Association on Facebook and use the Facebook page to ask questions.
-If you prefer, you can email us at email@example.com.
+If you prefer, you can contact us through Facebook.
 Please note that New Jersey Homeschool Association is run by volunteers, so we can’t promise to respond immediately, but we will address questions as time permits.